datacamp/authoring/docs/projects/projects-enforced-guidelines.md

 ###### T10.
 The number of characters in hints. {#T10}
 ###### T11.
 The number of characters in title of the task {#T11}

-### Overriding rules
+### Overriding enforced guidelines

-Sticking to the already defined rules is good, however, sometimes you will need to override the rules imposed by DataCamp.
+It's possible to override the enforced guidelines.
+This should only be done in rare situations and after consulting your DataCamp contact.

-In order to do so you will need to create the `rules.yml` file in the root of your project repository (alongside `project.yml`).
+In order to override the enforced guidelines you will need to create a `rules.yml` file in the root of your Project repository (alongside `project.yml`).

-Currently supported rules are:
+Here are the guidelines you can override:

 | Doc ID | Measure | Reco | Min | Max |
 |--------|---------|------|-----|-----|